ktorio/ktor-documentation/topics/server-requests.md

   the request.
 * `ApplicationCall.requireCookie()` — retrieves a required cookie value, optionally decoding it using the specified encoding.
 Throws if the cookie is missing.
-* `ApplicationCall.requirePathParameter()` — retrieves a required path parameter from the route definition.
+* `RoutingCall.requirePathParameter()` — retrieves a required path parameter from the route definition.
 Throws if the parameter is not present in the matched route.

 Each function returns a non-null value or throws `MissingRequestParameterException` if the value is missing.